zonemaster/zonemaster-backend/docs/Configuration.md

 from being allowed by RPC-API by including some `locale tag` in the configuration, but none starting with language code for English ("en").

+The first language in the list will be used as the default for the RPC API error messages.
+If translation not available, then the error messages will be send untranslated, i.e. in English.
+See the [API documentation] to know which methods support error message localization.

 #### Out-of-the-box support

 The default installation and configuration supports the